Teletherapy Services

 Frequently Asked Questions

-Telehealth therapy is when your sessions are conducted remotely through our secure and HIPPA compliant platform.
+Teletherapy is when your mental health therapy sessions are conducted remotely through our secure and HIPPA compliant platform.

-Yes, telehealth therapy offers the same quality support as in-person sessions, providing personalized care tailored to your needs.
+Yes, teletherapy offers the same quality support as in-person sessions, providing personalized care tailored to your needs.

-What technology do I need for a telehealth session?
+What technology do I need for teletherapy sessions?

 You’ll need a device with a camera and microphone, such as a smartphone, tablet, or computer, and a stable internet connection.